enonic/old-xp-doc/doc/getting-started/my-first-app.rst

 Similar to the site, we must also configure a view for the country

 #.
 From the Live Edit panel to the right, select "Hello Region" (this "pretty" name comes from the page xml configuration file).
 #.
+In the panel on the right, click the "Insert" tab and drag a "Part" into the box on the page.
+If the panel is not visible, click the hamburger menu (three horizontal bars) on the top-right of the page.
+#.
+A new dropdown option will appear.
+Select the "country" part.
+#.
 Save

 You should now have a page that renders your favorite country, something like this: